MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-app-platform-content.md

 Data replication in an active-active configuraiton is strongly recommended.
 The application should be able to instantly connect with another region.
 Al instances should be able to handle read _and_ write requests.

 This architecture uses Azure Cosmos DB with SQL API.
 Multi-master write is enabled with replicas deployed to every region in which a stamp is deployed.
+Each stamp can write locally and  Cosmos DB handles data replication and synchronization between the stamps.

 Zone redundancy is also enabled within each replicated region.

 For details on data considerations, see <!coming soon>.